Projected Dynamical Systems on Irregular, Non-Euclidean Domains for Nonlinear Optimization: Existence and Uniqueness on low-regularity Riemannian Manifolds

 Finally note that $\| z - y \|^2 \leq L' \| \Phi(z) - \Phi(y) \|^2$ for some $L'$ since $\Phi^{-1}$ is Lipschitz continuous.
 Hence,~\eqref{eq:prox_goal} and therefore~\eqref{eq:norm_impl_prox} holds for $L' = L'' ( L + M)$. \end{proof}

-Apart from Proposition~\ref{prop:c11_prox}, we note that Lipschitz continuity of a metric and of vector fields is preserved under $C^{1,1}$ coordinate transformations.
-This allows us to generalize Theorem~\ref{thm:main_uniq} to the following uniqueness result on manifolds.
+Apart from \cref{prop:c11_prox}, we note that Lipschitz continuity of a metric and of vector fields is preserved under $C^{1,1}$ coordinate transformations.
+This allows us to generalize \cref{thm:main_uniq} to the following uniqueness result on manifolds.

-\begin{theorem}[uniqueness on manifolds] Let $\mathcal{M}$ be $C^{1,1}$ manifold, $g$ a $C^{0,1}$ Riemannian metric, $\mathcal{X} \subset \mathcal{M}$ is prox-regular, and $f$ a $C^{0,1}$ vector field on $\mathcal{X}$.
-Then, for every $x_0 \in \mathcal{X}$ there exists a unique Carath\'eodory solution $x: [0, T) \rightarrow \mathcal{X}$ for some $T> 0$ that solves $\dot x(t) \in \Pi_\mathcal{X}^g f(x(t))$ with $x(0) = x_0$. \end{theorem}
+\begin{theorem}[uniqueness on manifolds] Let $\mathcal{M}$ be $C^{1,1}$ manifold, $g$ a $C^{0,1}$ Riemannian metric, $\calX \subset \mathcal{M}$ is prox-regular, and $f$ a $C^{0,1}$ vector field on $\calX$.
+Then, for every $x_0 \in \calX$ there exists a unique Carath\'eodory solution $x: [0, T) \rightarrow \calX$ for some $T> 0$ that solves $\dot x(t) \in \tproj{\calX}{g}{f}(x(t)))$ with $x(0) = x_0$. \end{theorem}

+In conclusion, thanks to our coordinate-free definition of projected dynamical systems, our existence and uniqueness results seamlessly extend to systems defined on abstract manifolds.